Brent slips below $98, Europe debt fears weigh

 SINGAPORE Brent crude slipped below $98 on Tuesday, extending losses on concerns the euro zone debt crisis will worsen and hurt the global economy, threatening growth in oil demand.

 Optimism over a bailout for Spain's troubled banks faded on concerns about the impact the package will have on public debt, while uncertainty surrounding elections in Greece compounded worries the financial crisis in Europe will deepen.
-Most assets, from Asian shares to the euro, reversed gains.
+Most assets, from Asian shares to the euro, reversed the previous day's gains.

 Crude futures had rallied more than $2 on Monday on the news that euro zone finance ministers agreed to lend Spain up to $125 billion to tackle the problems of debt-stricken banks.
 But doubts about the deal emerged overnight, rekindling concerns that Madrid's financial woes would worsen.

-Cyprus said on Monday it may before the end of this month become the fifth member of the currency bloc to apply for an international bailout to help its banks, which are heavily exposed to Greece.
+Cyprus strongly hinted on Monday it may before the end of this month become the fifth member of the currency bloc to apply for an international bailout to help its banks, which are heavily exposed to Greece.

 Reflecting heightened fears of the European crisis worsening, officials in the region have discussed limiting the size of withdrawals from ATM machines, imposing border checks and capital controls as they prepare for a worst-case scenario of Athens leaving the group.